YameiW/Imitation-experiment/README.md

+# Imitation-experiment
-Imitation-experiment		Phonetic (VOT) analysis
+### Phonetic (VOT) analysis
-This contains the materials and R codes.
+This repo contains the materials and R codes for VOT analysis.